Charlibb/Charlibb/README.md

 🔭 Recently graduated from Digital Career Institute as a full-stack web developers. <br>
-📼 Graduated on Audiovisual Production from Spanish National School of Radio & TV.
+📼 Graduated on Audiovisual Production from Spanish National School of Radio & TV.  <br>
-🥾 Avid traveller whom lived in three continents.
+🥾 Avid traveller whom lived in three continents.  <br>
-📖 Learner of new technologies.
+📖 Learner of new technologies.   <br>
-🎹🎥 Music and Movies are one of my passions!
+🎹 🎥 Music and Movies are one of my passions!   <br>

 You can visit my personal portfolio   <a href="http://carlosbborruel.me/">
          here</a>